The Model Panel

 Surfaces and other types of models also have ID numbers.

-Some files contain multiple structures or multiple sets of coordinates
+A molecular structure file may contain multiple sets of coordinates

 and ENDMDL records.

-submodel number to the primary model number allows atoms to be specified
+submodel number to the primary model number allows uniquely

 Submodel numbers are assigned sequentially starting with 1